 The Father is a Giant Problem

 It’s clear why OP divorced her husband.
-He expected and still expects this type of servitude, and he’s teaching his kids that she’s in the wrong for not delivering.
+He expects this type of servitude, and he’s teaching his kids that she’s in the wrong for not delivering.

 “I bet their father never steps up either.
 I don’t see where he baked any cupcakes to help his son,” said one user.